DRY SEASON CANNON NETTING

 CAMPGROUND HOST POSITIONS FOR 2017 ARE NOW OPEN.

 We require a person or couple to assist us with cleaning, maintenance and welcoming guests for one month at a time from March through to the end of October 2017.
-Currently, we require hosts for May and June 2017 and August, September and October 2017.
+Currently, we require hosts for June, August, September and October 2017.
 You will be provided with a powered campsite free of charge and free tours where space on existing tour schedule allows.

 For further details, or to apply, please contact us.